bradsherman/dotfiles/README.md

 ##### A directory containing my config files, along with some scripts that help me easily change my configuration options.

+### Dots

+Dotfiles that are located in my home directory

 ### i3

 Configuration files for i3 window manager